ClubMates Travel

 Registered providers commit to compliance and auditing processes, providing a level of consistency and reliability in service delivery.

-Ultimately, as an NDIS participant, the choice of registered vs. Unregistered is 100% up to you, but we advise you to just be smart when navigating unregistered providers.
-Make you and the provider both understand your options, legal rights and obligations.
+Ultimately, as an NDIS participant, the choice of registered vs. unregistered is 100% up to you, but we advise you to just be smart when navigating unregistered providers.
+Make sure you and the provider both understand your options, legal rights and obligations.

 Make sure you know what to expect in terms of good and safe services and speak up if something doesn’t seem right.
 This goes for all providers, even the registered ones, even us.
 Having this knowledge and helping your chosen service providers and their workers learn more about their jobs will make everyone more aware of what they should do and how to provide good services, preventing any chance of you being taken advantage of.